jmontgom10/PRISM_pyPol/README.md

 averaging.
 The cross-correlation process would run *much* slower.

-4. The aligned images are averaged (rejecting outliers along the way) to produce a single output image for each waveband/polaroid-angle pair.
+4. The aligned images are averaged (rejecting outliers along the way) to produce a single output image for each polaroid-angle (in near future: aligned across all available wavebands s that all images of that target will be aligned regardless of the waveband.)

 5. The astrometry of the averaged image is solved using Astrometry.net and saved to disk.
 See my instructions for [Windows